Alcatecablee/fixwise/replit.md

-# NeuroLint CLI - Test Repository
+# NeuroLint CLI - Open Source Repository

 ## What This Repository Is

-This is a **test/experimental repository** for the NeuroLint CLI project.
-The files here were copied from the main NeuroLint CLI repository to explore building a web dashboard called "Fixwise" - but that dashboard **does not currently exist** in this codebase.
+This is the **official open source repository** for NeuroLint CLI - a deterministic, rule-based code transformation tool for TypeScript, JavaScript, React, and Next.js projects.
+This repository is now prepared for public release and Y Combinator application.

 ## Project Status